Thirteenth week of 2019 edition!

 This week, I reviewed the sites in alphabetical order (A to Z).

 Did you know that embarrassment can be life-threatening?
-Of course you know that — if you’ve watched very much anime!
+Of course you know that — if you’ve watched enough anime!
 Anime has brought us a delightful number of tropes like near death by embarrassment.
 It’s rare a week goes by without me seeing another example (harems comedies seem especially prone to these moments!).
-Karandi from 100 Word Anime has assembled a delightful survey of these moments.
-Can you guess what she says is the most dangerous threat to life and limb?
-The one I thought it’d it be wasn’t mentioned until someone brought it up in the comments, so if you don’t get it right, I’d say you’re in good company!
+Karandi from 100 Word Anime has assembled a delightful survey of anime threats to life and limb.
+Can you guess what she says is the most dangerous threat?
+The one I thought wasn’t mentioned until someone brought it up in the comments, so if you don’t get it right, I’d say you’re in good company!
 But looking at her answer, I have to agree she got it right.
-Head on over to the site to see if your guess was right!
+Head on over to the site to see if you agree!

 I love fiction.
 I love lots of different kinds of fiction.
 When it comes to topics and plots and characters, I adore Shunma Suruga’s philosophy.
 She was one of the creators in Re:CREATORS, and she basically said that’d write anything — anything — if it would please her readers.
 In that context, I really enjoyed Goblin Slayer.
 You may remember the storm of controversy that surrounded particularly its first episode.
 As an adherent to Shunma’s philosophy (I might patent that…), I have to confess that it didn’t make a lot of sense to me.
 The sensitivity of the topic?
 I understood that.
 But the vehemence?
 Not so much.
 So I felt both relieved and impressed by BiblioNyan’s post on BiblioNyan about this very topic!
-I don’t want to spoil anything, so I’ll just say that something, you just want to read a clearly written, lucid presentation that puts things into perspective.
+I don’t want to spoil anything, so I’ll just say that sometimes, you just want to read a clearly written, lucid presentation to puts things into perspective, and that’s exactly what this post did.

 You probably know that Irina (from I Drink and Watch Anime) and I are reviewing The Promised Neverland this season.
 So why am I highlighting a review from a “competitor?”
 That’s easy — because it’s a good review!
 This series has been consistently solid across all aspects of its art, and it did something that’s almost as amazing: it ended as strongly as it started!
 This review by Lynn Sheridan from Lynn Sheridan looks at the final episode of the first season.
 And what an episode it was!
 I don’t want to spoil anything, but the review touches on a number of the points that made the episode (and the series) so powerful and affecting.